mrborges23/BESS/README.md

 ````

-From this count vector, one immediately assumes that a total of 38 genomic positions were observed: 10 of which where the variant *A* was not observed among the individuals (or chromosomes), and 9 where all individuals had variant *A*.
-As the vector has 5 elements, it assumes that four chromosomes were counted, i.e., there are 4 haploid individuals in the sample.
+From this count vector, one immediately knows that a total of 38 genomic positions were sequenced: in 10 of which the variant *A* was not observed, and in 9 all individuals had variant *A*.
+As the vector has 5 elements, it assumes that four individuals (or chomosomes for diploids and other ploidies) were counted, i.e., there are 4 haploid individuals in the sample.

 ## Running BESS

-To run BESS, simply place your sampled site frequency spectrum and the control file in the folder where the BESS executable is.
+To run BESS, simply place your sampled site frequency spectrum and the control file together with the BESS executable.
 Then, open the terminal and run the executable `best` followed by the name of the control file:

 ```